Is Your Relishing Favourite Tea Acidic? Let's Find Out

 Is Ginger Tea Acidic

 Acidic reactions in the stomach are best dealt with by the ginger tea.
 It not only soothes the stomach but also reduces heartburn.
-Natural ginger served with little honey if you cannot, in case you cannot bear the spicy taste of it can soon cure the acid.
+Natural ginger served with little honey, in case you cannot bear the spicy taste of it.
 But never serve yourself with an artificial ginger drink; they are a mixture of many elements that can worsen the condition.
 Always go for the natural intake, which is less acidic and best suited for the people with regular acidity problems.

 Is Chamomile Tea Acidic